mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 Similar to the R commands described above, we can generate the rarefaction curve shown at the right.
-This study is somewhat artificial because the samples weren\'t taken from the same site or at even spatial increments; however, you should be able to see that such curves could be fit to a power law model to assess biogeography or to obtain a more robust estimate of community richness.
+This study is somewhat artificial because the samples weren't taken from the same site or at even spatial increments; however, you should be able to see that such curves could be fit to a power law model to assess biogeography or to obtain a more robust estimate of community richness.